Apicoectomy in Memphis, TN

 Average Rating

 Recovery time can vary, but most patients experience improvement within a few days to a week.
-You may have some swelling and discomfort, but following your dentist's aftercare instructions will help ensure a smooth recovery.
+You may have some swelling and discomfort during apicoectomy recovery, but following your dentist's aftercare instructions will help ensure a smooth process.

 Are there any risks or complications associated with an apicoectomy?